The Bankrate promise

 Even if there aren’t extra fees, there will be some fine print to consider.
 For example, if rates fall by a tiny amount, it might not be enough to actually put the float-down policy in action.
 Check the details to understand the threshold that rates must cross in order to exercise the float-down capability.

-Can I change mortgage lenders after locking my rate?
+Can you change mortgage lenders after locking your rate?

 A rate lock doesn’t lock you into the deal — if you find better terms and lower closing costs from another lender, you can opt to go with that lender after your rate lock with the first lender begins.